-The Township encourages achievement of a 30% forest cover in a watershed to support wildlife species.
+The Township encourages achievement of a 30% forest cover in a watershed to support bio-diversity, and the overall health of the watershed. .

 4.3.2 Groundwater and Surface Water Protection

 4.3.2.1 Development On or Adjacent to Significant Groundwater and Surface Water Features